emregulerr/emregulerr/README.md

 Hi, My name is Emre Güler
 =======================
 * 🦾🤖 I am a Mechatronics Engineer.
-* 🥷🏼 I am working as a OT/ICS Cyber Security Engineer.
+* 🥷🏼 I am working as an OT/ICS Cyber Security Engineer.
 * 💻 I'm dealing with software as a hobby.
 * ⚽️🚴🏼‍♂️ My other hobbies are football and cycling.